JuMcDaniel/Mapping_Earthquakes/README.md

 # Mapping Earthquakes

+### Technology

+This project was developed using JavaScript to develope the maps and the overlays to display the earthquakes.
+The earthquake data was pulled from using d3.json files from the website.

+### Project

-The purpose of this repository is to overlay earthquake data and visualize it for the average person.
+The purpose of this project is to overlay earthquake data and visualize it for the average person.
 While visualizing this data I did not realize how many earthquakes happen each week.
 The different styles and map backgrounds give this data an added visual appeal.
-Overall I enjoyed this challege because I enjoy the data visualization aspect of this course.
+Overall, I enjoyed this challege because of the different way to visualize the data through a HTML file.

 ![image](https://user-images.githubusercontent.com/103297084/192662667-6c339daf-ce31-411b-b230-1a2c690c1209.png)